Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Memory

 \textbf{Structured memory} organizes information into interconnected architectures where inserting a new unit often requires reorganizing its related counterparts.
 Update mechanisms can likewise be grouped into \textit{similarity-driven} and \textit{reasoning- or agentic-driven} strategies.

-\paragraph{\textit{Similarity-driven updates}} Most personalized structured-memory systems update the memory by assessing semantic similarity between new information and existing units, then making local modifications to maintain coherence.
-In hierarchical tree structures, MemTree \citep{rezazadeh2024isolated} updates memory by traversing the tree via semantic similarity, inserting new nodes through sibling attachment or leaf expansion, and incrementally updating ancestor nodes with LLM-based aggregation to preserve hierarchical coherence.
-Graph-based architectures demand even more complex updates, as every node may connect to multiple others \citep{huang2025licomemory}. $\text{Mem0}^g$ \citep{chhikara2025mem0} embeds new triples, matches them to existing nodes, and establishes metadata-rich edges while using an LLM-based conflict resolver to deactivate outdated relations.
-Similarly, Zep \citep{rasmussen2025zep} integrates new episodic facts by timestamp alignment, updating or deactivating inconsistent edges and adjusting higher-level community clusters to maintain a temporally grounded semantic–episodic graph.
-MemGAS \citep{xu2025towards} clusters new and historical multi-granularity chunks with GMM, selectively reinforcing only contextually relevant associations to ensure stable personalization over long horizons.
+\paragraph{\textit{Similarity-driven updates}} These methods update structured memory by matching new information to existing units through semantic similarity and then applying local structural modifications to preserve coherence.
+In hierarchical tree structures, MemTree \citep{rezazadeh2024isolated} traverses the tree by semantic similarity, inserts new nodes through sibling attachment or leaf expansion, and incrementally updates ancestor summaries to maintain hierarchical consistency.
+In graph-based memory, updates are more complex because each node may connect to multiple others \citep{huang2025licomemory}. $\text{Mem0}^g$ \citep{chhikara2025mem0} matches new triples to existing nodes, adds metadata-rich edges, and uses an LLM-based conflict resolver to deactivate outdated relations.
+Similarly, Zep \citep{rasmussen2025zep} updates episodic facts through timestamp-aware alignment while adjusting inconsistent edges and higher-level clusters, and MemGAS \citep{xu2025towards} selectively reinforces contextually relevant cross-granularity associations to maintain long-horizon personalization.

-\paragraph{\textit{Reasoning- or agentic-driven updates}} A smaller but emerging set of systems incorporate explicit reasoning, decision-making, or agentic inference to guide how memory should be updated, moving beyond similarity thresholds toward more cognitively aligned update dynamics.
-A-mem \citep{xu2025mem} adopts an agentic update scheme in which each new memory becomes a structured note that triggers semantic linking and retroactive refinement of historical notes, enabling a continuously self-evolving memory graph.
-Although not designed for personalization, recent non-personalized graph-memory systems illustrate the potential of this direction.
-TRAIL \citep{zhao2025trail} performs inference-driven updates by validating and refining candidate triples through confidence-guided decisions rather than pure similarity matching, while AriGraph \citep{anokhin2024arigraph} uses agentic reasoning to determine whether new observations should create links, update existing nodes, or refine episodic associations.
-These systems demonstrate that reasoning-based graph evolution can produce more coherent and cognitively grounded memory updates, suggesting a promising direction.
+\paragraph{\textit{Reasoning-guided updates}} An emerging line of work uses explicit reasoning or decision-making to guide memory updates, moving beyond similarity matching toward more adaptive update dynamics.
+A-mem \citep{xu2025mem} exemplifies this direction by treating each new memory as a structured note that triggers semantic linking and retroactive refinement of historical notes, enabling a self-evolving memory graph.
+Although not designed specifically for personalization, systems such as TRAIL \citep{zhao2025trail} and AriGraph \citep{anokhin2024arigraph} further suggest that reasoning-guided graph evolution can support more coherent memory updates.